Age Is Just A Number For Being Matured: Lessons Beyond Age. What Is Maturity And Its Significance?

 The capacity to think critically, make educated judgements, and adjust to change are all indicators of intellectual maturity.
 It requires being curious about the world and being willing to learn from one’s mistakes.
 Intellectually mature people are responsive to criticism, open to new ideas, and have a broad perspective.

 Age or formal education are not the only factors that determine intellectual maturity.
-It can be developed by making a lifelong commitment to education and personal development.
+People develop it by committing to lifelong education and personal growth.
 No matter their age, some people may still be intellectually immature, unable to consider alternative viewpoints and sticking to outmoded ideas.

 A person’s capacity to negotiate challenging social situations, create and sustain healthy relationships, and communicate clearly is referred to as social maturity.
 People who are socially mature are adept at resolving conflicts, actively listening, and comprehending the needs and feelings of others.